Vandivier/github-email-scraper-node/README.md

    2. [wrangler.js] post-process cache.json into wrangled.json
    3. includes mailgun functionality
    4. [write-csv.js] write wrangled.json into output.csv and ordered-output.csv
+      1. use like `node write-csv cache cache-2 --UniqueKey=sEmail`
-      1. debug like `node write-csv cache cache-2 --UniqueKey=sEmail`
+      2. debug like `node --inspect-brk write-csv cache cache-2 --UniqueKey=sEmail`
-      2. takes json file and writes to csv with alphebetized columns
+      3. takes json file and writes to csv with alphebetized columns
-      3. `--drop-key=/myregex/` will cause certain keys not to be written as rows. useful to skip things if you are caching things that aren't really observations, like a page of results.
+      4. `--drop-key=/myregex/` will cause certain keys not to be written as rows. useful to skip things if you are caching things that aren't really observations, like a page of results.
+   5. unwrite-csv.js
+      1. use like `node unwrite-csv my-csv-file-name --UniqueKey=sEmailAddress`
+         1. or, `node unwrite-csv my-csv-file-name --UniqueColumn="Email Address"`
+         2. eventually I may support multiple input csv, but currently just one
+      2. debug like `node --inspect-brk unwrite-csv cache cache-2 --UniqueKey=sEmail`
+      3. takes csv file and produces a json file
-   5. [merge.js] multiple csvs
+   6. [merge.js] multiple csvs
       1. In theory, should be able to merge json or csv. in practice, it's csv merge rn.
       2. It's a sugar which invokes `unwrite-csv` then `write-csv` on a collection of csvs.
 The result is a many-to-one csv merge.
       3. use as a cli tool like `merge email csv1 csv2 csv3`